See some of Paisley’s finest architectural treasures and learn about its rich history while exploring these town centre

 Abbey Close, Paisley PA1 1JG

 An essential stop on the trail and the jewel in the town’s crown.
 The Abbey is cradle of one of the most enduring royal dynasties, the Stewarts.
-Take a free guided tour of the imposing 12th Century building.
 See if you can spot the gargoyle that has been modelled to look like one of the monsters of the film Alien.
 It’s thought to be the handiwork of a cheeky stone mason during refurbishment work.
 Admire the stone work of the rare 10th century Barochan Celtic Cross.
-There’s also a café, gift shop and exhibition area.

 Paisley Town Hall

 Abbey Close, Paisley PA1 1JF

-Located in the historic centre of the town, this grand 19th century building is about to embark on a major refurbishment to create a landmark entertainment venue fit for the 21st Century.
+Located in the historic centre of the town, this grand 19th century building is embarking on a major refurbishment to create a landmark entertainment venue fit for the 21st Century.

 St Mirin’s Cathedral